Denied Social Security Disability? Appealing the Decision

 Even if your initial Social Security Disability claim was denied, there are still options available.
 Contact Besse Law Office today at (913) 341-0005 for a free consultation.
 Let us help you navigate the appeals process and fight for the benefits you deserve.
 Our experienced attorneys are here to support you every step of the way, helping you with DUI, personal injury, workers' compensation, and social security disability cases.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

-How long do I have to appeal a Social Security Disability denial?
+• How Long Do I Have to Appeal a Social Security Disability Denial?

 You have 60 days from the date you receive the denial letter to file an appeal.
 It's important to act quickly to ensure you meet this deadline.